Quick start tutorial#

 Segments are song types that extend over time and are defined by a start and a stop time.
 The aforementioned sine song and the syllables of mouse and bird vocalizations fall into the segment category.

 Events are defined by a single time of occurrence.
 The aforementioned pulse song is a song type of the event category.

-Add two new song types for annotation via Annotations/Add or edit song types: ‘pulse’ of category ‘event’ and ‘sine’ of category ‘segment’:
+Add two new song types for annotation via the Add/edit button at the top of the windows or via the Annotations/Add or edit song types menu: ‘pulse’ of category ‘event’ and ‘sine’ of category ‘segment’:

-The two new song types “pulse” or “sine” can now be activated for annotation using the dropdown menu on the top left of the main window.
-The active song type can also be changed with number keys indicated in the dropdown menu—in this case
+The two new song types pulse or sine can now be activated for annotation using the dropdown menu on the top left of the window.
+The active song type can also be changed with the number keys indicated in the dropdown menu—in this case

 1 activates pulse,

 2 activates sine.